Why visiting Nilpena Ediacara National Park should be on your 2023 bucket list

 Mary describes this fossil bed from a palaeontologist’s point of view to have everything you could ever want in a specimen.

-In Nilpena’s unassuming hills, Dr Mary Droser and her research team where visitors will be guided to see the fossil fields.
+In Nilpena’s unassuming hills, Dr Mary Droser and her research team work where visitors will be guided to see the fossil fields.

 More than 40 species have been recorded at Nilpena, with others first discovered in the nearby Ediacaran Hills, which is also in the national park, back in the 1940s by local geologist Reg Sprigg.